DiegoF-Git/dptech-server/README.md

 | **AWS EC2 (IaaS)** | \$1,344  | \$1,385 | \$1,426 | \$4,155  |
 | **WP.com (SaaS)**  | \$862    | \$888   | \$915   | \$2,665  |

-AWS EC2 was selected for its flexibility, cost savings, root access, and alignment with industry standards.

 ---

 ## 🚀 GitHub Deployment